sreddyiitr/spring-jwt-authorization/README.md

 ## Spring JPA based authentication
 We'll use JPA for user authentication in this project.
 A user needs to be authenticated before we talk about session management.

 * Spring out of the box doesn't provide an implementation for JPA based authentication
 * Instead, we would leverage UserDetailsService implementation to have custom authentication using JPA
 * UserDetailsService doesn't need to necessarily use JPA and can just read credentials from a file or have them hardcoded

+## How to validate JWT in subsequent requests to server and bypass session managment by the server?
+Here are the steps involved

+* Let http security know to do <a href="https://github.com/sreddyiitr/spring-jwt-authorization/blob/master/src/main/java/com/spring/security/jwt/authorization/SpringSecurityConfiguration.java#L66" target="_blank">stateless session management</a>
+* Create a `filter` to intercept each request to the server and parse header to get `JWT`
+* Validate `JWT` and extract `username` from the `JWT`
+* Verify that `username` exists in the user repository
+* Create `usernamePasswordAuthenticationToken` and push it to the spring security context because we are taking over the session validation
+* Finally, Add this `filter` to the `filterchain` before `UsernamePasswordAuthenticationFilter` so that the token is available using the `JWT` validation process and the token can be pushed to security context for use by `UsernamePasswordAuthenticationFilter`.
+Otherwise, it will ask for `username` and `password` again

 ##### Scripts to create users & authorities in PostgreSQL
 ```
 CREATE TABLE USERS (